-It’s common to hear, “We will make sure your injuries are taken care of!” when it comes to pursuing compensation after a car accident.
+It’s common to hear, “We will make sure your injuries are taken care of!” when pursuing compensation after a car accident.
 This is because physical injuries are often the main focus of a car accident.
-While it’s crucial for your recovery to take care of your injuries, there are many other things that may be lost in a car accident.
+While your recovery must take care of your injuries, many other things may be lost in a car accident.

-A dedicated Memphis car accident lawyer at Gatti, Keltner, Bievenu & Montesi PLC Can go over your damages in great detail to ensure every loss is taken into account when calculating the value of your claim.
-Contact our office for a free consultation today to find out how much your car accident claim could be worth and what damages you could recover.
+A dedicated Memphis car accident lawyer at Gatti, Keltner, Bienvenu & Montesi, PLC Can go over your damages in great detail to ensure every loss is taken into account when calculating the value of your claim.
+Contact our office for a free consultation today to determine how much your car accident claim could be worth and what damages you could recover.

 Recoverable Damages in Car Accident Claims